What Is a Deviated Septum?

 Deviated Septum Surgery

-During septoplasty, a surgeon, working through the inside of the nose, makes a small incision in the septum and then removes the excess bone or cartilage required to even out the breathing space of the nostrils.
+During septoplasty, a surgeon, working through the inside of the nose, makes a small cut in the septum and removes the excess bone or cartilage required to even out the breathing space of the nostrils.
 Internal splints or soft packing material may be put in the nose to stabilize the septum as it heals.

 Deviated Septum Surgery Risks